zarusz/SlimMessageBus/docs/provider_azure_servicebus.md

         .Instances(2));
 ```

-When a request message is send to a queue it has to be handler service has to consume from that queue.
+When a request message is send to a queue the handler service has to also consume from that queue.
 Likewise, if you send a request to a topic it has to be consumed from that topic.
 You cannot mix sending to a topic and consuming from a queue (or vice versa).